pauby/ChocoPackages/automatic/discord/README.md

 * Multiple Channels, Friends List, Direct Messaging
 * In-game Overlay
 * Cross-Platform: Windows, OSX, Linux, Android, iOS and Browser Support
 * Modern text and voice chat
 * Many other features

+**NOTE**: This is an automatically updated package.
+If you find it is out of date by more than a week, please contact the maintainer(s) and let them know the package is no longer updating correctly.